mdlemay/m-lemays-org-website/content/publication/fcs21/index.md

 # Publication name and optional abbreviated publication name.
 publication: "Workshop on Foundations of Computer Security and arXiv preprint"
-publication_short: "Foundations of Computer Security"
+publication_short: "Foundations of Computer Security and arXiv preprint"

 abstract: ""